Master of Business Management

 As part of the Executive Development Programmes at UC, this qualification enables you to increase your employability by gaining business skills that complement your existing professional or academic background.
 Candidates with a degree from any discipline may apply and no prior experience in Commerce is required.

-UC's School of Business and Economics is placed in the top five percent of business schools worldwide, through its accreditation from the Association to Advance Collegiate Schools of Business (AACSB).
+The UC Business School is placed in the top five percent of business schools worldwide, through its accreditation from the Association to Advance Collegiate Schools of Business (AACSB).
 UC ranks in the top 200 universities in the world for Business and Management Studies (QS World University Rankings by Subject, 2017).

 The Master of Business Management graduate: